The Right to Remain Anonymous

 With entity-based data masking technology, data teams can anonymize data more quickly and efficiently.
 It integrates and organizes fragmented data from multiple source systems according to data schemas – where each schema corresponds to a business entity (such as a customer, vendor, or order).

 The solution anonymizes data based on an single business entity, and manages it in its own, encrypted Micro-Database™, which is either stored, or cached in memory.
-This new, patented technology enables data anonymization at record speeds.
+This approach to data anonymization ensures both referential integrity and semantic consistency of the anonymized data.

 Data anonymization companies that offer test data management tools together with data masking software and data tokenization software – using the same platform and the same implementation – reduce time to value and total cost of ownership.